ai4reason/ai4reason.github.io/docs/internal/biblio.md

 # Bibliography list

 The publication list is automatically downloaded from DBLP for all department members.
-The list of all publications of all group members is rendered in the _Activities_ page for each group,
+The list of all publications of all group members is rendered in the _Activities_ page for each group.
+The [Activities](/activities.html) page of the whole department lists the publications by all department members.

 ⚠️